-Planning for the end of life is a deeply personal task, yet it often assumes the presence of a traditional support network.
+Planning for the end of life is a private task, yet it often assumes the presence of a traditional support network.
 When there are no family funeral arrangements in place, the responsibility for your final journey shifts from private hands to the structured, legal framework of the state.
 While the prospect of an "alone death" can feel overwhelming, understanding the procedures, timelines, and options available allows you to retain your dignity and ensure your wishes are honored, even in the absence of immediate kin.

-The Landscape of Solo Deaths in 2025
+Solo Deaths in 2025

 What Happens When There Are No Relatives?